-• We have a history of operating losses, and we may not achieve or sustain profitability.
-Tempest anticipates that it will continue to incur losses for the foreseeable future.
+We have a history of operating losses, and we may not achieve or sustain profitability.
+We anticipate that it will continue to incur losses for the foreseeable future.
 If we fail to obtain additional funding to conduct its planned research and development efforts, we could be forced to delay, reduce or eliminate our product development programs or commercial development efforts.

-- Tempest expects that it will need to raise additional funding before we can expect to become profitable from any potential future sales of our product candidates.
+• We expect that we will need to raise additional funding before we can expect to become profitable from any potential future sales of our product candidates.
 This additional financing may not be available on acceptable terms or at all.
-Failure to obtain this necessary capital when needed may force Tempest to delay, limit or terminate its product development efforts or other operations. - If Tempest is unable to develop, obtain regulatory approval for and commercialize TPST-1495 and TPST-1120 and its future product candidates, or if we experience significant delays in doing so, our business will be materially harmed. - Success in preclinical studies and earlier clinical trials for Tempest's product candidates may not be indicative of the results that may be obtained in later clinical trials, which may delay or prevent obtaining regulatory approval. - The commercial success of Tempest's product candidates, including TPST-1495 and TPST-1120, will depend upon their degree of market acceptance by providers, patients, patient advocacy groups, third-party payors and the general medical community. - We face significant competition in an environment of rapid technological change, and it is possible that our competitors may achieve regulatory approval before us or develop therapies that are more advanced or effective than Tempest's, which may harm Tempest's business, financial condition and Tempest's ability to successfully market or commercialize TPST-1495, TPST-1120, and Tempest's other product candidates. - If we are unable to establish sales and marketing capabilities or enter into agreements with third parties to market and sell Tempest's product candidates, we may be unable to generate any revenues. - The FDA regulatory approval process is lengthy and time-consuming, and we may experience significant delays in the clinical development and regulatory approval of our product candidates. - We expect to expand its development and regulatory capabilities, and as a result, we may encounter difficulties in managing its growth, which could disrupt our operations. - Private Tempest and Millendo may be unable to integrate successfully and realize the anticipated benefits of the Merger.
+Failure to obtain this necessary capital when needed may force Tempest to delay, limit or terminate its product development efforts or other operations.

+- If we are unable to develop, obtain regulatory approval for and commercialize TPST-1495 and TPST-1120 and its future product candidates, or if we experience significant delays in doing so, our business will be materially harmed. - Success in preclinical studies and earlier clinical trials for our product candidates may not be indicative of the results that may be obtained in later clinical trials, which may delay or prevent obtaining regulatory approval. - The commercial success of our product candidates, including TPST-1495 and TPST-1120, will depend upon their degree of market acceptance by providers, patients, patient advocacy groups, third-party payors and the general medical community. - We face significant competition in an environment of rapid technological change, and it is possible that our competitors may achieve regulatory approval before us or develop therapies that are more advanced or effective than ours, which may harm our business, financial condition and ability to successfully market or commercialize TPST-1495, TPST-1120, and our other product candidates. - If we are unable to establish sales and marketing capabilities or enter into agreements with third parties to market and sell Tempest's product candidates, we may be unable to generate any revenues - The FDA regulatory approval process is lengthy and time-consuming, and we may experience significant delays in the clinical development and regulatory approval of our product candidates. - · We expect to expand its development and regulatory capabilities, and as a result, we may encounter difficulties in managing its growth, which could disrupt our operations. - Private Tempest and Millendo may be unable to integrate successfully and realize the anticipated benefits of the Merger.

-Risks Related to Tempest's Business and Strategy
+Risks Related to Our Business and Strategy